 Have you traveled outside of Washington State in the last two weeks?
 Yes/No

 Guardians are expected to drop off and pick up their campers in the timeline identified.
-When dropping off their camper, they will be required to attest that their camper has no symptoms and has not had contact with a covid positive person in the last two weeks.
-At drop off, please keep 6’ distance between campers during the process.
 If a camper is ill at camp, guardians are expected to pick up their camper within 20 mins of notification.
 The camper may be placed in our isolation area if the symptoms match covid symptoms, see health assessment plan described below.
 If a camper needs to leave early (non-illness related), Guardians need to come to the headquarters area to check out their camper.
 We will not allow campers to be released early without checking in with the camp director or health supervisor.

 Staff Requirements

 Volunteers and Program Aides are expected to be present all week and if they are not able to fulfill their volunteer commitment, they must notify the Camp Director or Program Aide Direction as soon as possible.
-When arriving at camp, staff will be required to do the same temperature check and Girl Scout Ready attestation as campers.
-Unit volunteers (adults and program aides) will be required to wear masks when within 6’ of campers.
-This applies even if the volunteers are fully vaccinated with the covid-19 vaccines.
-If a volunteer requests, we will also provide additional PPE of face shields and non-latex plastic gloves.
+When arriving at camp, staff will be required to do the same Girl Scout Ready attestation as campers.

 Food Protocol